-Unlike the 1992 experiment, in the 1993 experiment an analyst who was blind to the correct target choice used the scale shown in Table 1 to assess each response to the same target pack that was used in the rank-order analysis.
+Differing from the 1992 experiment, an analyst, who was blind to the correct target choice used the scale, which is shown in Table 1, to assess each response to the same target pack that was used in the rank-order analysis.
 The average total change of Shannon's entropy (i.e., Equation 2) was calculated for each target as described above.
 Figure 6 shows the correlation of the blind rating score with this gradient.
 The squares and diamonds indicate the data for static and dynamic targets, respectively.